MakoriNyachaki/Introduction/README.md

 **Hello,**

-I am Andrew Makori Nyachaki.
-An IT specialist with excellent communication skills with the ability to work effectively with key stakeholders in functional teams.
-I am learning Software Engineering to majoring in back-end development.
+I am Andrew Makori Nyachaki, an IT specialist with excellent communication skills with the ability to work effectively with key stakeholders in functional teams.
+I am learning Software Engineering back-end major.

 I spend my free time learning and researching.
 I teach and train on particular subjects of interest.
-I also spend time helping the less fortunate as part of my philathropy.
+I also spend time helping the less fortunate as part of my philanthropy.

 I have had an opportunity to work with various companies and organisations which include;
 Sesoft Technologies, IEBC, KNBS, Ram Memorial Hospital, BiddingorBuying.com, and Kisii Teaching and Referral Hospital in various capacities and leadership roles.